-- The video entry should have a title that is interesting and descriptive of the contents.
+- The video entry should have a title that represents its story.

 - The entry should tell a coherent story that incorporates the molecular and public health components.

 - The video entry must include the visualization/animation of at least ONE molecular structure.
-Students can choose relevant structures from the PDB archive or use suggested examples included in the Learn section in Table 1, Table 2, , and Table 3.
+Students can choose relevant structures from the PDB archive or use suggested examples included in the Learn section in Table 1, Table 2, , Table 3, and Table 4.